 Being a councillor in Guildford

 Guildford Borough Council is made up of 48 councillors who are elected every four years.
-They represent the 22 wards in the borough.
+Following a recent boundary review, they will represent the 21 new wards in the borough.
 The number of councillors for each ward depends upon the size of the electorate.

 You do not have to belong to or represent a political party to stand in the elections.
 You can stand as an Independent Candidate or choose not to have a description to your name.
-If you choose to stand for a party you will need to go through their selection process before you can be put forward as their candidate.
-Get in touch for support with independent politics or party politics.
+If you choose to stand for a party, you will need to go through their selection process before you can be put forward as their candidate.

-In order to stand at the elections you must first get a set of nomination papers from Electoral Services at Guildford Borough Council, which will explain the nomination process.
+In order to stand at the elections, you must first get a set of nomination papers from Electoral Services at Guildford Borough Council, which will explain the nomination process.
 These packs are available nearer the election date.
-Find out more about Guildford’s Electoral Service.
+To find out more, please contact Guildford’s Electoral Services team: [email protected] or telephone 01483 444119.

 Councillors are not paid a salary but they are entitled to receive a ‘basic allowance’, which is intended to recognise the time devoted to their work on behalf of the people of Guildford and in connection with council business.
 Each council sets its own rate for councillors’ allowances.